| |

 Reducing Risk: A Promise of Value

 What are the most effective ways to reduce risk?
-After more than three decades in the industry, I've learned that the best projects are those with less emphasis on traditional roles.
+After more than four decades in the industry, I've learned that the best projects are those with less emphasis on traditional roles.

 Freedom of Choice - Identify client options that otherwise would have been overlooked.
 Not being locked into routine industry expectations provides opportunities to build better buildings.